hirosystems/ordhook/docs/how-to-guides/how-to-run-ordhook-as-a-service-using-bitcoind.md

 bitcoind_rpc_url = "http://localhost:8332"
 bitcoind_rpc_username = "devnet"
 bitcoind_rpc_password = "devnet"
-# Bitcoin block events can be received by Chainhook
+# Bitcoin block events can be received by Ordhook
 # either through a Bitcoin node's ZeroMQ interface,
 # or through the Stacks node.
 The Stacks node is
 # used by default: